National Tree Week: Prayer of the Woods

 National Tree Week - Events near you

-Get involved in outdoor activities this week, from festive Tree Dressing events on 3 December, to forest walks and tree planting sessions, you can find out what’s on near you during National Tree Week over at The Tree Council’s website.
+Get involved in outdoor activities this week, from festive Tree Dressing events on 3 December, to forest walks and tree planting sessions.

 You can also read about the very specially-carved Tree Charter poles crafted by artist Simon Clements at the Sylva Wood Centre from sustainable British oak to celebrate and commemorate the legacy of the new Tree Charter, and placed in woodlands throughout the UK.
 The first pole to be erected in Scotland can be seen at Langs Craig, Dumbarton.